myscriptbox-org/deb-publish-simple/README.md

 **deb-publish-simple** server -install
 This command will install all server components required on server _packages.myserver.org_

-### server -uninstall
+### simul-server -install
-This command uninstalls the server on the domain from which to publish the programs.
+This command installs the simulation server locally on your own machine.
 It requires to have entered the following configurations:
-**domain:** name, root_pwd
-Example:
-**deb-publish-simple** server -uninstall
-This command will uninstall all server components on server _packages.myserver.org_
+**domain:name**
+sudo **deb-publish-simple** simul-server -install

 ### simul-server -uninstall
 This command uninstalls the simulation server locally.
 It requires to have entered the following configurations:
 **domain:name**
 sudo **deb-publish-simple** simul-server -uninstall

-### simul-server -install
-This command installs the simulation server locally on your own machine.
-It requires to have entered the following configurations:
-**domain:name**
-sudo **deb-publish-simple** simul-server -install

 ## ENVIRONMENT
+### CONF_FOLDER
+By default, **deb-publish-simple** will look for its configuration files in the ~/.deb-publish-simple folder.
+You can override this with the **CONF_FOLDER** environment variable.
+Example:
+CONF_FOLDER=/home/john/deb-conf-alternative **deb-publish-simple** ...
+Setting the variable just before invoking **deb-publish-simple** will point the CONF_FOLDER elsewhere.

 ## EXIT-STATUS
 ### 0
 A zero exit code means that everything went ok.